Alleged police chase ends in Clinton with car totaling front of a house

 CLINTON, MASS.
-(WHDH) - A car crashed into a home in Clinton late Wednesday night, taking out most of the front of the building.
+(WHDH) - An apparent police pursuit ended with a car crashing into a home in Clinton late Wednesday night, according to officials, taking out most of building’s front in the process.

-Footage from the scene showed a gray car had crashed into the home on Sterling Street, destroying the front of the structure and prompting dozens of emergency crews to respond.
+Footage from the scene showed a gray car had crashed into a home on Sterling Street and destroyed the front of the structure, prompting dozens of emergency crews to respond.

 This is a developing story; stay with 7NEWS on-air and online for the latest updates.